 The coronavirus (COVID-19) pandemic continues to spread around the world, causing major upheaval in travel, business, supply chains and financial markets.

-Because we know you are concerned about a lot right now, including students and the entire global community of LPGM, I want to update you on how the pandemic is affecting our programs and how your continued support is helping us respond as quickly and effectively as possible.
+Here is how the pandemic is affecting our programs, and how your continued support is helping us respond as quickly and effectively as possible.

 LPGM programs have been severely disrupted by the spread of the coronavirus.

 The people most affected

 With our special focus on providing education for people on the margins — especially women and girls — we know that this crisis will disproportionately affect them, especially in places with closer social ties, greater levels of poverty, fewer resources and more fragile healthcare systems.

 During this period, LPGM is continuing to support our partners and programs to ensure that all the women, girls, men and boys we serve have the resilience they need to get through this crisis and return to school in a safe and timely manner.

 The government of India issued a nationwide lockdown that continued for months.
 Schools and non-essential businesses were closed, and all students in LPGM-sponsored boarding homes were sent home.